Nazareth - The choice of US ambassador to Israel has never before incurred such scrutiny or provoked such controversy.

 Friedman's support for the settlements is not confined to words.
 He is an active fundraiser for, and donor to, some of the most extreme settler causes, including in East Jerusalem.
 As ambassador, Friedman will be expected to distance himself from such causes, but his sympathies may be harder to hide.

-Last week, Haaretz revealed that he was a donor to the American branch of Ateret Cohanim, a far-right Israeli group that aggressively settles Jews in key locations in East Jerusalem, and especially around al-Aqsa, the most sensitive Islamic site in the region.
+Haaretz recently revealed that he was a donor to the American branch of Ateret Cohanim, a far-right Israeli group that aggressively settles Jews in key locations in East Jerusalem, and especially around al-Aqsa, the most sensitive Islamic site in the region.
 Ateret Cohanim barely conceals its aim to bring Jerusalem's Old City and the mosque compound under Jewish control.
 Groups close to Ateret Cohanim want to destroy al-Aqsa and build a Jewish temple there.

 To achieve its goals, the group has used subterfuge to buy dozens of homes in the Old City's Muslim quarter and then settle them with Jewish religious extremists, often turning the buildings into yeshivas, or Jewish seminaries.
 Laura Wharton, a Jerusalem councillor for the left-wing Meretz party, told Haaretz recently that Ateret Cohanim was "seeking to incite as much conflict as they can" in Jerusalem.